INTELEON404/iptohost/README.md

 ---

-If you want, I can also create a **complete GitHub-ready project structure** for `ipTOhost` including:
+If you want, I can also create a **complete GitHub-ready project structure** for `iptohost` including:

 ```

-ipTOhost/
+iptohost/
 ├── main.go
 ├── go.mod
 ├── README.md